soniarostami04/projects/suspicious_log_analysis.md

 - Timestamps, frequency, and unusual access paths are key indicators
 - Simple CLI tools like `grep`, `awk`, and `sort` are powerful in triage

-> “Every incident leaves a trail.
-Logs are your breadcrumbs.” 🕵️‍♂️